Libre (Bolivia)

-LIBRE – Liberty and Democracy (LIBRE – Libertad y Democracia), commonly known as Libre (Free), is a right-wing political coalition in Bolivia.
+Liberty and Republic (Libertad y República, Libre; Free), is a right-wing political party in Bolivia.
+It is led by former president Jorge Quiroga.

-Is formed by the Revolutionary Left Front (FRI) and the Social Democratic Movement (MSD) to contest the 2025 Bolivian general election.
-The alliance is led by former president Jorge Quiroga.
+Libre was formed in December 2024 to contest the 2025 general election.
+After failing to run within the Bloc of Unity, it was registered as a coalition between the Revolutionary Left Front (FRI) and the Social Democratic Movement (MSD) under the name Liberty and Democracy.
+In November 2025, Libre was registered as a full-fledged party.

-The alliance was formed as Liberty and Republic (Libertad y República) on 17 December 2024, a day before joining the Unity Bloc, from which it split on 17 April 2025.

 History

 Background

 On 8 January 2020, Jorge Quiroga, President of Bolivia from 2001 to 2002, announced his candidacy for the 2020 general election.
 In order to run, he formed an alliance with the Revolutionary Nationalist Movement and the Movement for Sovereignty, named Libre 21 – Liberty and Democracy.
 The alliance nominated Quiroga for president and Tomasa Yarhui for vicepresident.
 With most of the opinion polls giving Libre 21 a vote share around 1% and 3%, the alliance dropped out from the race on 11 October.
 The move, aimed at preventing Luis Arce from winning in the first round, failed as Arce won more than 50% of the vote on election day.